descomplicandodados/neo4j/README.md

-## comando para converter entrypoint para unix
-dos2unix entrypoint.sh

-## comando para executar os testes
- tests/run_tests.sh all
- tests/run_tests.sh integration

-## 📊 Data Engineer Code Challenge
+## 📊 Data Engineer/Neo4j Code Challenge
 ClinicalTrials.gov → Neo4j Knowledge Graph

 This project implements a complete end-to-end data pipeline that ingests public data from ClinicalTrials.gov, transforms it into structured entities, and loads everything into a Neo4j graph database.